Safe Paint for Bird Cages: 7 CRUCIAL Facts (Read First!)

 Of course, these toys wear out over time, but they help to distract your bird from destroying the paint on your cages!

 If you’re not really into buying toys for your birds, then consider giving them some paper to shred.
-In another article I write all about whether birds eat paper and what type of paper is safe for birds.
+In another article, I write about whether birds eat paper and what type of paper is safe for birds.

 Final Thoughts